daddel80/notepadpp-multireplace/README.md

   - **Edit in-place on double-click** — When On, double-clicking a cell allows editing the text directly.
 When Off, double-clicking transfers the entry content to the top input fields.
   - **Show full text on hover** — Displays a tooltip with the complete text for long entries that are truncated in the view.
   - **Expanded edit height (lines)** — Defines how many lines the in-place edit box expands to when modifying multiline text (Range: 2–20).
   - **Keep list always visible** — When enabled, toggling the list off no longer collapses it.
 The list stays visible and is dimmed instead, so you can keep using it as a reference while working with the single input fields.
+The same switch is available by right-clicking the **"Use List"** button in the panel.
 See [List Toggling](#list-toggling) for details.

 ### 4. CSV Options
 Settings specific to the CSV column manipulation and alignment features.